blacksheep-crm/devpops/README.md

 10. Copy code from postload.js to the vanilla postload.js for a quick demo.

-11. Validate the functionality and move code to custom file(s).
+11. Validate the functionality.

+12. Follow instructions in postload.js (ca. line 130) how to split code and register custom Open UI JS library

 Pre-requisites: